 Children’s vitamins (chewable are best)

 Donations to our scholarship fund for the children (all children are poor and they require funds to help them after grade 12 to go on to university).

 Any children’s clothing — all sizes, especially warm clothes for winter.

 Photos of your home or countries you have visited.

 If you have any other questions please feel free to contact us.
-We would happily provide you with any information you require before coming here or while making your decision whether or not you want to join us at GEMS or Sainji Village!
+We would happily provide you with any information you require before coming here or while making your decision whether or not you want to join us at the Garhwal English Medium School or Sainji Village!